-Pre and Post-Surgery Physical Therapy Questions and Answers
+Pre and Post-Surgery Physical Therapy Q&A

 Surgery can be a difficult experience; it can be very hard on the body and come with long and draining recovery times.
 Even in minor surgeries, the recovery process can be difficult and drawn out, which is why it is important to do physical therapy both before and after surgery.
 Pre- and post-surgery physical therapy provides a long list of incredible benefits, helping the body recover more quickly, and also helping it prepare for the physical changes that come alongside surgery.